ranbureand/sitefolio/_posts/2019-07-29-the-flow-of-time-in-the-language-of-comics.markdown

 In a sequence of panels, each of the panels (usually) represents a distinct event in time, and each gutter—the void space between panels—advances the time forward from one panel to next.

-The amount of time a gutter covers derives from the events represented in the previous and next panels the very same gutter separates.
+The amount of time a gutter represents is derived from the events in the adjacent panels it separates.
 The further in time these events are, the longer the time the gutter expresses.

 Let us look at a sequence of panels taken from the graphic novel *The Dark Knight Returns* by Frank Miller as an example.
 In the spread, Bruce Wayne—also known as Batman—has a flashback where he remembers his parents being killed during an armed robbery.